-2. Prick the pastry all over and bake blind, for approx 20 minutes at Gas 6/400F/200C/180 Fan (if you don’t have baking beans, then rice or lentils work just as well)
+(*if you don’t have baking beans, then dried rice, beans or lentils work just as well)

-3. Melt the butter, sugar and syrup in a large heavy bottomed saucepan, then stir in the cornflakes.
+- Melt the butter, sugar and syrup in a large heavy bottomed saucepan, then gently stir in the cornflakes.

-5. Return the tart to the oven for 5 minutes to allow the mixture to set.
+- Return the tart to the oven for 5 minutes max to allow the mixture to set.

 - (optional) Serve with a heap of gloopy thick yellow custard (or take the school dinners pink custard option) – and tell me you don’t feel better afterwards.
 And also about 9 years old.

 Serve quickly – it always tastes delicious, even next day, but the cornflakes will soften quickly; it’s at its peak when they’re still crisp.